Open-Verifik/zelf-documentation/docs/background-check/brazil.md

 The Brazil Background service provides detailed information about Brazilian individuals.
 When making a query, the response includes relevant data such as associated names, ability to issue reports, certification number, document number, document type, first name, full name, last name, and a base64-encoded PDF file.

+This information can be used for a variety of purposes, such as employment screening, due diligence, compliance verification, and fraud prevention.

 ### Headers

 | Name          | Value              |